zeid-hub/python-p3-v2-mapping-python-class-to-db/README.md

 | Employee     | employees                 |

-In this lesson, we will learn how to persist a Python object as a row in a database table by implementing the following methods:
+In this lesson, we will learn how to persist a Python object as a row in a database table by implementing the following methods for a `Department` class:

 | Method                      | Return     | Description                                    |
 | --------------------------- | ---------- | ---------------------------------------------- |